Paywerk Integration Portal

 (Pay Now only)

-Supported currencies
+Supported Currencies

-Service status
+Service Status

 You can check the current and historical service status on our status page at status.paywerk.co.

-Authentication
+Authentication and Security

-API key
+API Key

 API key is the single secret for communication between your server and Paywerk.
 There is no limit for the number of API keys.
-Since each merchant can have multiple companies (legal entities) and multiple shops, please bare in mind that each API corresponds to the combination of one company and one shop.
+Since each merchant user can have multiple companies (legal entities) and multiple shops, please bare in mind that each API corresponds to the combination of one company and one shop.
 That also means that a single purchase can be related only to one company and one shop since it has to use one API key.

 You can generate API keys in Merchant Portal: